kemingy/write-yourself-a-shell/README.md

 If you get stuck, check out the [examples](/examples) folder, which contains working source code for each block.
 We recommend to try it yourself first and only refer to the example code in case you run into issues.

-You can always check your implementation by running `./validate`.
+You can always check your implementation by running `cargo test`.
-(Validate script was adapted from the majestic [build-your-own-shell](https://github.com/tokenrove/build-your-own-shell) by Julian Squires.)

 ## Features We Cover